velos/Endpoints/README.md

     method: .get,
     path: "/request",
     headers: [
-        "X-TYPE": .field(path: \UserRequest.Headers.type),
+        "X-TYPE": HeaderField.field(path: \UserRequest.HeaderValues.type),
         "X-VALUE": .fieldValue(value: "value"),
         .keepAlive: .fieldValue(value: "timeout=5, max=1000")
     ]
 )
 ```

 Custom keys in the headers dictionary can be defined ad-hoc using a String, or by extending an encapsulating type `Headers`.
-Basic named headers, such as `.keepAlive`, `.accepts`, etc., are already defined as part of the library.
+Basic named headers, such as `.keepAlive`, `.accept`, etc., are already defined as part of the library.

 ### `BodyEncoder` (associatedtype, defaults to `JSONEncoder`)